 This limitation of majority voting systems is not new and many solutions have been put forward to solve it.
 The system we propose adapts the solution developed for the German lower house, the Bundestag.
 The idea lies in having not one, but two elections for Parliament, on the same voting card.

 The first vote is a direct election of local representatives.
 In the Bundestag model, it uses first-by-the-post; we replace it with majority judgment.
-The second vote is a proportional election for political parties using nation-wide lists.
+The second vote is a proportional election for political parties using Member State-wide lists.

 The following chart sums up the division of seats and presents the dual voting card.